 Where to Try It: Master Low Key

 Legend has it that gai daan zai, or egg waffles, were created by a grocery shop owner who had to use up some broken eggs.
 They were once sold from streetside carts, but vendors have since moved into shops, and many have modernised the original recipe to include flavourings such as chocolate chips or matcha.
-However, true to its name, Master Low Key only serves two humble flavours – original and salted egg yolk.
+However, true to its name, Master Low Key only serves two humble variations of this Hong Kong food – original and salted egg yolk.
 You’ll also find the egg waffle’s sidekick, ‘grid pancake’, a classic waffle folded into a sandwich of butter, condensed milk, peanut butter and a sprinkle of white sugar for added crunch.

 Shop B3, G/F, 76A Shau Kei Wan Main Street East, Shau Kei Wan; +852 6601 5300

 Where to Try It: Mak’s Noodle Restaurant (Chung Kee)

 Wonton noodles – dumplings filled with shrimp and sometimes pork, served with thin, bouncy noodles in a clear broth – are said to have been invented by a Guangzhou man called Mak Woon-chi about a century ago.
 His son brought the dish to Hong Kong, and since then the Mak name has almost become synonymous with wonton noodles, with branches of the Mak family tree opening dumpling shops around the city.
 This Mak’s, also called Chung Kee, was opened by one of Mak Woon-chi’s grandsons, who says that his wonton are made according to the original recipe of shrimp-only dumplings.

 37 Wing Kut Street, Central; +852 2541 6388

 Where to Try It: Kung Wo Dou Bun Chong